-Two working groups of the Committee, 802.11 on Wireless Local Area Networks ("WLAN") and 802.15 on Wireless Personal Area Networks ("WPAN") held an Interim Meeting in San Rosa, CA, 13 - 17September 1999, and, based on additional material submitted, respectfully submit these additional comments in this proceeding.
+Two working groups of the Committee, 802.11 on Wireless Local Area Networks ("WG WLAN") and 802.15 on Wireless Personal Area Networks ("WG WPAN") held an Interim Meeting in San Rosa, CA, 13 - 17 September 1999, and, based on additional material submitted, 4 respectfully submit these additional comments in this proceeding.

-At the Interim Meeting members of WG WLAN discussed, the new material and decided to submit an additional ex-parte letter.
-The vote to submit this letter to the FCC was 18 Yes, 0 No and 0 Abstain.
+The vote of the WG WLAN to submit this letter to the FCC was 18 Yes, 0 No and 0 Abstain.
 WG WPAN unanimously passed a motion to support WLAN.
-At the Letter Ballot among the full WG WLAN the decision was approved by 8-Yes, 3-No, 3-Abstain votes..
-The Committee's Executive Committee voted to submit this document by a vote of @@-Yes, yy-No, zz-Abstain.
+At the Letter Ballot among the full WG WLAN the decision was approved by 68 Yes, 3 No, 3 Abstain votes.
+The Committee's Executive Committee voted to submit this document by a vote of 11 Yes, 1 No and 2 Abstain.